walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 Preparation requires one named, authenticated, trusted reader covering all requested documents.
 Unnamed, unsigned, untrusted or multiple-reader requests cannot produce a plan; their ordinary interactive policies remain unchanged.
-`NfcHostPlatformAdapter.supportsInSessionUserInteraction` describes whether the host can review during actual NFC retrieval.
-The bundled iOS adapters report `false`: even `AskEachTime` first collects and declines a trusted request, allowing review after the system sheet closes and a second connection.
-NFC-to-Bluetooth handover retains interactive review after NFC closes.
+`NfcHostPlatformAdapter.isUserInteractionBlocked` reports the host's current modal presentation state.
+The bundled iOS adapters report `true` while the Core NFC system sheet is presenting.
+During that interval, even `AskEachTime` first collects and declines a trusted request so review can happen after the sheet closes, followed by a new connection.
+Conventional NFC-to-Bluetooth handover permits interactive review after NFC closes.
+NFC v2 may retain its system sheet while an alternate bearer connects or carries messages, so the SDK checks the current host presentation state for each request.

 Persist a mode preference only.
 Keep a plan/approval inside the active journey, call `sharing.revoke()` and `session.close()` on cancellation or genuine backgrounding,